-As the Company is devoting substantially all of its efforts to establishing a new business, and while planned principal operations have commenced, there has been no revenue generated from sales, license fees or royalties; the Company is considered a development stage enterprise.
-Accordingly, the Company's consolidated financial statements are presented in accordance with authoritative accounting guidance related to a development stage enterprise.
-Financial position, results of operations and cash flows of a development stage enterprise are presented in conformity with generally accepted accounting principles that apply to established operating enterprises.
+The Company is devoting substantially all of its efforts to establishing a new business and while planned principal operations have commenced there has been no revenue generated from sales, license fees or royalties; accordingly the Company is considered a development stage enterprise.
+The Company's consolidated financial statements are presented in accordance with authoritative accounting guidance related to a development stage enterprise and which provides that financial position, results of operations and cash flows of a development stage enterprise be presented in conformity with generally accepted accounting principles that apply to established operating enterprises.

 As a development stage enterprise, the Company's primary efforts are devoted to conducting research and development for the treatment of CNS diseases.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-In addition, the Company has working capital and stockholders' deficiencies as of March 31, 2013.
-The Company requires additional financing, for which there are no existing commitments, to fund its working capital deficiency and future operations.
+In addition, the Company has working capital and stockholders' deficiencies as of June 30, 2013.
+The Company requires additional financing to fund its working capital deficiency and future operations.
 Further, the Company does not have any commercial products available for sale and there is no assurance that if approval of its products is received that the Company will be able to generate cash flow to fund operations.
 In addition, there can be no assurance that the Company's research and development will be successfully completed or that any product will be approved or commercially viable.